milan-devlieger/Advanced-Analytics-in-Business/README.md

 pip install -r requirements.txt
 ```

-## Taak 2 Data
+## Assignment 2 Data

-The image files for Taak 2 are not included in the repository.
-Download and import them yourself, then place the images folder in `Taak 2/data/` so the path becomes `Taak 2/data/images/`.
+The image files for assignment 2 are not included in the repository.
+Download and import them yourself, then place the images folder in `Assignment 2/data/` so the path becomes `Assigment 2/data/images/`.

+## Assignment 3 .sqlite File

+The .sqlite file for assigment 3 is not included in the repository.
+Download and import it yourself, then place the .sqlite file in `Assigment 3/data/`